rasmusbrandt/DistributedBaseStationClustering.jl/README.md

 ## Asilomar paper results
 The results in the Asilomar conference paper are available in the `batch/asilomar` subdirectory on the `asilomar2015` branch.
 Since this branch is older, its code is only compatible with Julia 0.3.

+## TSIPN paper results
+The results in the TSIPN journal paper are available in the `batch/tsp` subdirectory on the `tsipn2016` branch.

 ### Software Dependencies
 [CoordinatedPrecoding.jl][CoordinatedPrecodingJL] is used as a supporting framework for the simulations.